pragyamodi/pragyamodi/README.md

 - Bridge the gap between technology and medical research
 - Explore teaching opportunities in AI, Biomedical Informatics, and Psychology
 - Collaborate on innovative health tech projects

-### 🌟 Experience Highlights

-- Digital Skills Trainer (AI and Data) at University of Edinburgh
-- Research Assistant at Public Health Wales and Elmore Community Services
-- Lead Student Ambassador at The British Psychological Society
-- Pod Research Analyst and Project Manager at HYPED

-### 🎓 Education

-- MSc Artificial Intelligence, University of Edinburgh (2023-2025)
-- BSc (Hons) Psychology, Arden University (2020-2023)
-- BSc Computer Science (Machine Learning and AI), University of London (2019-2022)

 ### 📫 Connect with me